 Money Saving Tips for Medical Travel

-Some families need to travel in order to receive specialized medical care.
-Below are some options to explore to help with transportation and lodging expenses:
+Some families need to travel in order to receive specialized medical care for their child with autism.
+Below are some options to explore to help with transportation and lodging expenses.

 If you know people with airline points, they can donate them to you for tickets.